cfigure/Lumiverse-prompt-viewer/README.md

 - **Internal JSON markers:** Lumiverse may attach bookkeeping keys such as `_fromSystem`, `__isChatHistory`, `sourceMessageId`, and `sourceIndexInChat` to in-memory message objects.
 Providers rebuild their request from supported message fields; these markers are not prompt text.
 They can be hidden with the JSON marker setting.
 - **Token counts:** Counts are exact only when Lumiverse has an appropriate tokenizer for the active model.
 Otherwise Lumiverse or Prompt Viewer may provide an estimate.
 - **OOC detection:** Regeneration feedback is identified by matching Lumiverse's injected `[OOC: ...]` shape because the interceptor context does not expose the feedback separately.
 User-authored content with the same shape may be classified as regeneration feedback.
-- **Automatic dry-run detection:** Lumiverse does not identify which extension requested a dry run.
-Prompt Viewer therefore tags likely chat-entry dry runs using timing, which can produce unusual false positives or false negatives.
+- **Automatic dry-run detection:** Lumiverse does not identify which extension requested a Dry Run.
+Prompt Viewer therefore tags likely chat-entry Rry Runs using timing, which can produce unusual false positives or false negatives.
 - **Swipe and deletion reconciliation:** Very unusual event ordering, rapid regenerations, or deletion before a snapshot is linked to a message can leave a capture labelled imperfectly or retained until history is cleared.

 ## Compatibility